 You slide on your favorite pink flip-flops and walk out into the sunshine, avoiding the chalk art you drew the day before, simultaneously clipping your Walkman to the loop of your denim jeans.
 After placing the slightly worn headphones over your ears, you remove the cassette tape from your pocket and carefully place it into the predetermined gap, being sure to set it in the correct position – having experienced that all too common problem before.
-Holding the moderately sized device in your hand, you push the smooth, black, slighty raised rectangular button in the center of the console, impatiently waiting the few agonizing seconds it takes for the music to start.
+Holding the moderately sized device in your hand, you push the smooth, black, slightly raised rectangular button in the center of the console, impatiently waiting the few agonizing seconds it takes for the music to start.
 You hop on your bike and ride towards the school playground a few blocks away from the house, silently singing along to a chorus of Mmmbop, tapping your fingers against the handlebars.
 You immediately begin to get lost in the soft hum of the ride, the swift beat of the music.
 Eventually, wondering if anything will ever be as good as this moment, as this undeniable freedom.
-It’s isn’t until years later, you realize life is but a fleeting moment and you must savor each and every single smile, every single note . . . or start a blog so you can reminisce about 90’s music as much as you like and never have to apologize for it.
+It isn’t until years later, you realize life is but a fleeting moment, and you must savor each and every single smile, every single note . . . or start a blog so you can reminisce about 90’s music as much as you like and never have to apologize for it.
 You know, either one.
-It’s like that time you had so much fun talking about Nsync and No Doubt you wanted to do it again, and again, and again.
+It’s like that time you had so much fun talking about *NSYNC and No Doubt you wanted to do it again, and again, and again.

 Confession: one of my most cherished possessions happens to be my Spice World DVD.
 Let’s face it, it was and will always be considered an undisputed great hour and a half of cinema.
 It’s their fault I spent a large chunk of my childhood obsessed with platform shoes, Girl Power, and trying to collect all five Spice dolls.

-Boy bands were the best, and there were so many!
+Boy bands were the best and there were so many!
 Who remembers the Disney special Five did with B*Witched?
 I think I wore that tape out.
-My Nsync VHS was totally jealous.
+My *NSYNC VHS was totally jealous.

 All the cool kids listened to Matchbox Twenty and they still listen to Matchbox Twenty.